openstack/cinder-specs/specs/newton/query-cinder-resources-filter-by-change-since.rst

 Proposed change
 ===============

-* Introduce a new changes-since filter for retrieving resources.
-It accepts a timestamp and projects will return resources whose update_at fields are later than this timestamp.
+* Introduce two new changes-since and changes-from-before filters for retrieving resources.
+It accepts one or two timestamps and projects will return resources whose update_at fields are later than or earlier than those timestamps.

 Alternatives